tjfulle/felab/_sources/Implementation/Boundary2.txt

 --------

-After assembly, the global system of equations :math:`[K]\{u\}=\{F\}` that describe the finite element problem is singular, meaning that, the equations for the unknown degrees of freedom are non-invertible.
+After assembly, the global system of equations :math:`[K]\{u\}=\{F\}` that describe the finite element problem is singular.
+Meaning that, the equations for the unknown degrees of freedom are non-invertible.
 This situation arises when there are no solutions or infinite solutions to a problem.
 Boundary conditions must be applied to make the system